 Visit the Abundant Natural Health website to read more about our skin and body care products and visit the online store to make a purchase.

-In 2015 the global beauty and personal care market generated sales in excess of USD 465 billion.
+In 2015, the global beauty and personal care market generated sales in excess of US$465 billion.
 In recent years the natural skin care segment has been outperforming this broader skin care market, driven by growing consumer awareness about the efficacy of natural and organic personal care products coupled with a desire to make cleaner, greener lifestyle choices and increasing concerns about the hazards of synthetic chemicals.

 Led by CEO Shanan Birkin, Abundant Natural Health is responding to this demand by driving a collaboration between two of Australia’s senior research institutes along with two renowned Universities in South Korea to develop a range of innovative skin care products based on scientifically validated active botanical extracts and minerals.